A game changing solution for data broadcast over satellite links

 Even with a small file (split into 100 packets) and few ground devices (15) the simulation shows that all devices quickly receive the complete file using the OTAcast solution, whereas - when packets are transmitted uncoded - devices waste up to 10 times more time and power waiting for their missing parts.

 Devices served by satellites in Geostationary Orbit (GEO) ideally have a continuous connection to the satellite, but in reality the connection can be interrupted by bad weather and especially, if the device is mobile, may be out of reach from time to time, making it likely that each device in this case will also end up missing different parts of an update.
 Preferably the update should be transmitted during network idle time, making the receipt of the update seem intermittent to the ground device.
-In this case too, OTAcast will make sure all devices receive updates in the shortest time, while maximising the availability of the network for other uses.
+In this case too, OTAcast will make sure all devices receive updates in the shortest time, while maximizing the availability of the network for other uses.

 When a file is coded using OTAcast it is transformed into a linear equation system using patented RLNC technology.
 An unlimited number of interchangeable equations can be generated by the encoder and transmitted to the ground devices.
 When a receiver has collected enough equations to solve the linear equation system it can recreate the file.
-The encoding and decoding algorithm is optimized for minimising the processing load and memory requirements at the receiver in the ground device.
+The encoding and decoding algorithm is optimized for minimizing the processing load and memory requirements at the receiver in the ground device.
 Transforming the file into a linear equation system only adds up to 2% to the file size.

-In addition to e.g. firmware updates, the OTAcast solution is equally well suited to other multicast applications, e.g. weather and ice map updates for ships, broadcasting intelligence information, updating media files in crew welfare solutions, etc. OTAcast can also be used in bandwidth limited terrestrial IoT networks, making sure every data packet received by an IoT device is useful, minimising power usage on hard to service ground devices when receiving data.
+In addition to e.g. firmware updates, the OTAcast solution is equally well suited to other multicast applications, e.g. weather and ice map updates for ships, broadcasting intelligence information, updating media files in crew welfare solutions, etc. OTAcast can also be used in bandwidth limited terrestrial IoT networks, making sure every data packet received by an IoT device is useful, minimizing power usage on hard to service ground devices when receiving data.

 OTAcast's perpetual erasure coding algorithm provides superior features and flexibility compared to other coding algorithms.